 If I have studied Korean in Korea, can I skip a semester or year at Pitt?

-As long as the result of the placement test is satisfactory and your ability matches the level of one of the classes.
+Yes, as long as the result of the placement test is satisfactory and your ability matches the level of one of the classes.

 Which courses should I take to earn a minor in Korean?

 Where can I go to find more information about Pitt’s Korean Language Program?

 Come and visit us!
 We are on the 27th floor f the Cathedral.
 You can find more information about us in Pitt’s Undergraduate Bulletin or e-mail the Coordinator of the Korean Language Program Mi-Hyun Kim.